-The functions integrated nowadays within RTC modules allow to supervise system behaviour through power management, temperature monitoring, alarming on time elapsed or on external event while having host microprocessor in idle mode.
-It doesn't take care of Daylight Savings Time (because it changes from place to place).
+The functions integrated nowadays within RTC modules allows to supervise system behaviour through power management, temperature monitoring, alarming on time elapsed or on external event while having host microprocessor in idle mode.

 The table on the right lists all functions available.